mohdsuhaib15/expense_tracker/README.md

 This is a simple command-line based Expense Tracker made using Python.
 It helps you record your daily expenses and view a summary of how much you spend in different categories.

-Features
+Features:-
 Add daily expenses easily
 Categorize expenses (Food, Travel, Study, Misc) Automatically saves data in a CSV file
 View total spending by category
 Shows overall total spending

-Technologies Used
+Technologies Used:-
 Python
 CSV module (for storing data)
 Datetime module (for date tracking)

-How It Works
+How It Works:-
 When you run the program, you will see 3 options:
  Add Expense
  Show Summary